sanjbhat/cowin-vaccine-tracker/README.md

 2. Follow the steps explained in the application.properties file.
 3. Run the CustomTask -> main method to schedule the slot checking for every 15 minutes.

-#### Disclaimer:
-###### Since this is written in java, this is going to be slower than a python script.And the author does not bear any responsibility for any issues arising out of using this application.